PAYCENT Price Reaches $0.0015 (PYN)

-PAYCENT (CURRENCY:PYN) traded 12% lower against the dollar during the one day period ending at 23:00 PM E.T. on June 16th.
-Over the last week, PAYCENT has traded down 39.8% against the dollar.
-One PAYCENT coin can currently be purchased for about $0.0015 or 0.00000004 BTC on major cryptocurrency exchanges.
-PAYCENT has a total market cap of $131,507.12 and $351.00 worth of PAYCENT was traded on exchanges in the last 24 hours.
+PAYCENT (CURRENCY:PYN) traded 27.7% lower against the dollar during the twenty-four hour period ending at 17:00 PM E.T. on June 19th.
+PAYCENT has a market cap of $131,254.69 and approximately $173.00 worth of PAYCENT was traded on exchanges in the last day.
+During the last week, PAYCENT has traded 7% lower against the dollar.
+One PAYCENT coin can currently be purchased for approximately $0.0015 or 0.00000004 BTC on popular exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.